exoscale/terraform-provider-exoscale/README.md

 Using the provider
 ----------------------
-If you're building the provider, follow the instructions to [install it as a plugin.][install]
-After placing it into your plugins directory,  run `terraform init` to initialize it.
+If you're building the provider, follow the instructions to [install it as a plugin.](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins) After placing it into your plugins directory,  run `terraform init` to initialize it.

 Developing the Provider
 ---------------------------